limpyd/redis-limpyd-jobs/README.rst

 priority fetch because if there is no jobs in the priority queues actually managed by the worker, the time is in the redis hands.

+``requeue_times``
+'''''''''''''''''

+It's the number of times a job will be requeued when its execution results in a failure.
+It will then be put back in the same queue.

+This attribute is 0 by default so by default a job won't be requeued.

 Other worker's attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^